FoamScience/OpenFOAM-Unit-testing/README.md

 # A unit testing framework for OpenFOAM code

+This is a unit/integration testing framework to help test-proof new OpenFOAM code (might be too late for the OpenFOAM library itself).
+Master branch works with Foam-Extend 4 (because that's what I'm dealing with mostly, but can be adapted to other forks easily).

+> See example reports at the bottom!

 ## How to use this repository

-- Add it to your repo as a submodule or a subtree somewhere under your tests tree
+- Add it to your library repo as a submodule or a subtree somewhere under your tests tree
 ```bash
 git subtree add --prefix tests https://github.com/FoamScience/OpenFOAM-Unit-testing.git master --squash
 ```